-Students who complete this Culture and Creative Expression course are able to do the following:
+Students who complete this Culture and Creative Expression course will be able to do the following:

 - 1. Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - 2.
 Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - 3.
-Explain the significance of diverse forms of human creative expression, specifically including Indigenous forms. - 4.
+Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - 4.
 Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).